-The pilotage account is hereby redesignated as a nonappropriated account, and is therefore created in the custody of the state treasurer.
-All receipts designated, credited, or transferred to the pilotage account must bedeposited into the account.
-Expenditures from the account may be used only for the purposes of the board of pilotage commissioners as prescribed under this chapter.
-Only the board or the board's designee may authorize expenditures from the account.
-The account is subject to allotment procedures under chapter 43.88 RCW, but an appropriation is not required for expenditures.
+The pilotage account is created in the state treasury.
+Moneys in the account may be spent only after appropriation.
+Expenditures from the account may be used only for the purposes of the board of pilotage commissioners as prescribed under this chapter and by the utilities and transportation commission for purposes related to pilotage tariff rate setting.
+The account is subject to allotment procedures under chapter 43.88 RCW.